D1scoDancer/Lottery/README.md

 ### **The project is still in development, not ready to be deployed**

 ## Plans
+- To launch Dapp on Testnet
-- To launch Dapp on Fantom
+- To create a script to launch Dapp on any network of choice

 ## To be done
 - [x] Move user interface from [another project](https://github.com/D1scoDancer/lottery-ui)
-- [ ] Create PrizeDistributor contract
+- [x] Create AaveETHDeposit contract
-- [ ] Remove the RNG logic from the Lottery contract
+- [x] Remove the RNG logic from the Lottery contract
+- [ ] Implement Chainlink Keeper
+- [ ] Connect Frontend with Backend
 - [ ] Unit tests for everything
 - [ ] Dynamic / Static analysys of code